BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    .. code-block:: python

-      import simplnx as sx
+      import simplnx as nx

-      params.insert(sx.MultiPathSelectionParameter('objects_to_copy_key', "Objects to copy", "A list of DataPaths to the DataObjects to be copied", [sx.DataPath(["Small IN100", "Scan Data", "Confidence Index"]), sx.DataPath(["Small IN100", "Scan Data", "Euler Angles"])]))
+      params.insert(nx.MultiPathSelectionParameter('objects_to_copy_key', "Objects to copy", "A list of DataPaths to the DataObjects to be copied", [nx.DataPath(["Small IN100", "Scan Data", "Confidence Index"]), nx.DataPath(["Small IN100", "Scan Data", "Euler Angles"])]))

 .. _NeighborListSelectionParameter:
 .. py:class:: NeighborListSelectionParameter